Kubernetes (Part 1)

 The Bad

 There’s a lot of it.
 A big argument for Nomad and K3s is that they are a single binary.
 Personally, there are certainly times I look at pods running in the kube-system namespace and think - “God, this list is huge”.
 In those instances, I yearn for the single-process-per-host model.
 Is it running and saying it’s fine?
 Great.
 Is it not running or saying something is wrong?
-Well, at least I know what I can expect to be broken.
+Well, at least I know where to start looking.

 In contrast, kubernetes can break in as many ways as their are combinations of components.
 There are more ways for Kubernetes to screw me over than there are stars in the sky.
 And yes, sure, splitting things out makes sense in a lot of scenarios.
 But for a small cluster they’re largely not applicable.